 Q1.
 How much time do consumers spend using mobile media?

-The implications are clear - if you're not able to reach your audience through mobile search or display, or you're not providing a satisfactory mobile experience you will miss out compared to competitors who are.
-Mobile only
+The implications are increasingly clear - if you're not able to reach your audience through mobile search or display, or you're not providing a satisfactory mobile experience, you will miss out compared to competitors who are.

 Q2.
 Percentage of consumers using mobile devices?